Dokhaharan lake

 Dokhaharan lake also known as Dokhaharoon lake (which means two sisters lake) is a lake located on western hillside of Mount Damavand.
-This name is because of nearby mounts, named Dokhaharan.
+It is named after nearby mounts called Dokhaharan.

 It is located in Larijan District, Amol County, Mazandaran Province.
 Road 77 (Iran) passes by this lake.
-Lake is located 3880 meters higher than sea level and its primary inflow is melted snows on the nearby mounts.
+The lake is located 3880 meters higher than sea level, and its primary inflow is melted snows on the nearby mounts.
 This lake is not very deep.